willherzog/symfony-item-paginator-bundle/README.md

 Step 1: Create a paginator class
 --------------------------------

-Each entity (or "item") must have its own paginator class extending from abstract class `WHSymfony\WHItemPaginatorBundle\Paginator\ItemPaginator` with the required method definitions seen below:
+Each entity (or "item") must have its own paginator class extending from abstract class `WHSymfony\WHItemPaginatorBundle\Paginator\ItemPaginator` with definitions for its required methods, as seen below:

 ```php
 <?php